muntasir-hossain314159/MemoPIze-Android-Application/README.md

 # MemoPIze Android Application
- This respository contains the source code for my Android Application: Memo'PI'ze.
+ This repository contains the source code for my Android Application: Memo'PI'ze.
 It has all the files neccesary for the application to be designed and run.

 ## The repository is ordered as follows: